AdobeDocs/pass.en/help/authentication/auth-rn-268.md

 ### New Features {#new-features-268}

-* Updates for our new REST APIs.
-The new endpoints are not yet available, but we are working on updating documentation that details the use of these new APIs.
+* Ongoing development to new REST APIs.
+The new endpoints and flows planned to become available in an upcoming dedicated release.
+Updating documentation for use of these new APIS is in progress.
 * Continued internal architectural improvements.
-* Updated Device Atlas library in order to improve device identification.
+* Updated Device Atlas library to the latest version in order to improve device identification.

 #### Bug Fixes {#bug-fixes-268}